How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 • Step 1: Press Windows key + R and type services.msc.

-• Step 2: Locate Bluetooth Support Service, right-click, and select Restart.
+• Step 2: Find Bluetooth Support Service, right-click, and select Restart.

 • Step 3: Set the startup type to Automatic if it isn’t already.

-• Step 4: Also restart Device Association Service if present.
+• Step 4: Restart Device Association Service as well if present.

 Using Windows Bluetooth Troubleshooter